Table of content:

 The Flipkart Girls Wanna Code (GWC) Story

-Soon, Flipkart realized that this model was merely serving the purpose of spreading awareness amongst a small segment of young girls.
-The company wanted to reach out to a wider spectrum of women where they could not only be encouraged to participate in online coding challenges but could also be coached by Flipkart leaders through a comprehensive learning program.
+Soon, Flipkart realized that this model was merely serving the purpose of spreading awareness among a small segment of young girls.
+The company wanted to reach out to a wider spectrum of women, where they could not only be encouraged to participate in online coding challenges but also be coached by Flipkart leaders through a comprehensive learning program.

 Unstop (formerly Dare2Compete) is Drawn Into the Loop